huynguy-db/arcion-docs/content/docs/arcion-on-premises-ui/prometheus.md

 ---
-pageTitle: Integrate Prometheus with Arcion On-premises UI.
+pageTitle: Integrate Prometheus with Arcion On-premises UI
-title: Prometheus integration
+title: Prometheus Integration
 description: "Learn how to integrate Prometheus with Arcion On-premises UI to monitor ongoing replications."
 weight: 2
 ---